Skip to main content

 Create company-specific versions of a template with customized fields and settings.

 Company branches allow you to customize a template for specific companies while keeping the parent template as the default for all other companies.
+Branches inherit the parent template structure but can have different fields, labels, help text, and PSA routing.

 Creating a Branch: